LiuLan2001/MTL-SV/README.md

 **Volume Data Reconstruction and Uncertainty Quantification in an Implicit Neural Representation via Multi-Task Learning**

-We provide the code for the baseline method, the state-of-the-art comparison method **RMDSRN**, and our proposed method, together with the three datasets used in the paper.

 ## Overview

 This repository includes implementations of multiple methods for volume data reconstruction and uncertainty quantification in implicit neural representations (INRs).
 Specifically, it contains: